emptymalei/deep-learning/dl/transformers/transformers.vanilla.md

 Jay Alammar wrote an excellent post, named [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/)[^illustrated_transformer].
 We recommend the user read the post as we will only summarize some of the key ideas of transformers for completeness.

+!!! info "Formal Algorithms"

+    For a formal description of the transformer-relevant algorithms, please refer to Phuong & Hutter (2022)[@Phuong2022-im].

 Transformer has evolved a lot in the past few years and there are a galaxy of variants[@Amatriain2023-of].

 ![Amatriain2023-of](../assets/transformers.vanilla/transformer-family-tree.png)